mrwatson-de/fmSyntaxColorizer/README.md

   - `*zzz*` highlights any zzz text in a calculation, such as **zzz**_DiscontinuedField
   - With `*/*/**` (*) your attention is drawn to commented out comments, for example, in broken custom functions.
     - (*) that's two block comments `/*` `/*` between two wildcard asterisks `*`...`*`- tricky!
+- Version 1.5 added MBS options to use variable checking in scripts longer than 500 lines [:-)]
 - See the [CHANGES](Changes.md) file for more

 One thing, however, won't change...